Managing Director, ICT Consultant and Business Advisor

 Outcomes

-- Built early education-sector support experience.
+- Built early education-sector support experience across multiple school environments.

 - Developed user empathy and calm problem solving under day-to-day operational pressure.